hanspr/mi-ide/config/mi-ide/help/options.md

 	default value: `false`

-* `termtitle`: defines whether or not your terminal's title will be set by micro-ide when opened.
+* `termtitle`: defines whether or not your terminal's title will be set by mi-ide when opened.

 	default value: `false`